thinkingtek/Task-Management-system/README.md

 4. Features

-   - List of Features: Task creation, task management, user authentication, etc.
+   - List of Features: Task creation,update, task management, user authentication, etc.
    - Using JS async and await to fetch tasks from api endpoints
    - Drag and drop feature to update task status
+   - Search tasks

 5. Testing